Belief propagation, robust reconstruction and optimal recovery of block models

 By Lemma~\ref{lem:close-together}, we have

 Putting these together, we have

-Noting that the right hand side of~\eqref{eq:eta-small} is larger than the right hand side of~\eqref{eq:eta-large}, we see that~\eqref{eq:eta-small} holds without extra conditions on $\eta$.
+Noting that the right-hand side of~\eqref{eq:eta-small} is larger than the right-hand side of~\eqref{eq:eta-large}, we see that~\eqref{eq:eta-small} holds without extra conditions on $\eta$.
 Finally, we integrate out $D$ in~\eqref{eq:eta-small}.
-Since $D \sim \Pois(d)$, we have $\E D = d$ and $\E D e^{-cD} \le e^{-c' d}$ for some constant $c'$ depending on $c$.
+Since $D \sim\Pois(d)$, we have $\E D = d$ and $\E D e^{-cD} \le e^{-c' d}$ for some constant $c'$ depending on $c$.
 In particular, if $d$ is sufficiently large (depending on $C$ and $c$, which depend in turn on $\theta^*$) then

 which proves Proposition~\ref{prop:large-theta-gw}.